jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 Bob’s comment gave me the final piece of the puzzle to tie it all together and finally complete this blog entry.

-__Side Note:__ Following-up with the debate, it seemed like John wasn’t listening to Bob, when John said:
+__Side Note:__ Returning to the debate, it seemed like John wasn’t listening to Bob, when John said:
 >It's hard to design something well if you don't think about the whole design problem at once.
 TDD explicitly prohibits developers from writing more code than is needed to pass the current test; this discourages the kind of strategic thinking needed for good design.

 But that’s not what Bob is saying about TDD.
 You can step back and think about the overall design strategically.